VirtusLab/vss/README.md

 Base Service:
 * HTTP/gRPC endpoints
 * Providing password hashes for the given password hash type pair
-* Checking if a given email address is present in the leaks database
+* Checking if a given password hash has been queried in the hash service before
 * Pub/Sub solution for sending events about checked passwords
 * Tracing information about performed operations